 Now just click the play button in the python console, seat back and look all the frames of your animation loading in the output folder you selected.
 You should see a file for each of your layers when the script finishes.

-Step 6.
-Export your animation
+Step 7.
+Setup and export your animation

 On my previous tutorial to visualize Organic Carbon, I used Adobe After effects to add the dates, you can use the same principle here, or using any other alternatives.
 For example, once you have the output files you can drop them all into photoshop.
 By going to the menu Window / Timeline you can add a frame animation, simply click the + icon in the timeline panel followed by turning one layer on at the time.

 If you are using Photoshop, pay attention to the order of the files, it should match the data dates from newest at the top to oldest at the bottom.
 Once you have you sequence ready, in the timeline panel menu, you will find a render option to export your animation as video, or you can create a gif animated by using the top menu File / Export / Save for Web or command + option + shift + s if you are on a mac.

 Your animation should be smooth and nice, something similar to this great story from NASA’s Earth Observatory

 Or something like this, if you have used the same data and ramp from this tutorial:

 Someone contacted me about this tutorial because they were having problems with the projection of the temperature data.

 For some reason if your files are in 0-360 format instead of 180-180 you will usually see the globe aligned with the vector layers but not with the temperature rasters, which usually appears to the side in QGIS

 If that’s happening to you, you may need to convert your data before dropping it into QGIS.
 Here’s a quick tip on how to fix that: